 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 People who sleep on their stomachs may prefer to use a pillow that adapts to their sleeping position.
-This article explores some of the best pillows for stomach sleepers, including those with certain health conditions, including neck pain or allergies.
+This article explores some of the best pillows for stomach sleepers, including those with certain health conditions, such as neck pain or allergies.

 - Best adjustable pillow for stomach sleepers: JOLLYVOGUE Two-Pack Hypoallergenic Pillows

-- Best hypoallergenic pillow for stomach sleepers: Xtreme Comforts Slim Hypoallergenic Bamboo Memory Foam Pillow
+- Best hypoallergenic pillow for stomach sleepers: Xtreme Comforts Hypoallergenic Bamboo Memory Foam Pillow

-- Best travel pillow for stomach sleepers: Downlite Extra-Soft Down Pillow
+- Best down pillow for stomach sleepers: Downlite Extra-Soft Down Pillow

-- Best slim pillow for stomach sleepers: Elite Rest Ultra Slim Sleeper Pillow
+- Best slim travel pillow for stomach sleepers: Elite Rest Ultra Slim Sleeper Pillow

 - Best pillow for stomach sleepers with neck pain: Hermell Face-Down Wedge Pillow